-Dr Andre Oboler holds a PhD in Computer Science from Lancaster University and a Juris Doctor from Monash University.
-In 2007-2008 he completed a Post Doctoral Fellowship in Political Science at Bar-Ilan Univrsity in Israel.
+His formal qualifications include a PhD in Computer Science from Lancaster University and a Juris Doctor and first class Honours in Computer Science from Monash University.
+He completed a Post Doctoral Fellowship in Political Science at Bar-Ilan University in Israel and the Company Directors Course from the Australian Institute of Company Directors.

-- Managing Director and CEO, Online Hate Prevention Institute, 2012-current
+- Founder, Managing Director and CEO, Online Hate Prevention Institute, 2012-current